BRISTOL GENEALOGY

 Dinah Bristol (b.
 1705).

-Benjamin Bristol (1721-1790 or 1810), who married Thankful Trowbridge in 1745/46 and had five children.
+Benjamin Bristol (1721-1790 or 1810) married Thankful Trowbridge in 1745/46 and had five children.
 He lived in Connecticut and New York and served in the French and Indian Wars.

 children - BRISTOL: